West of Twin Peaks Timeline

 1976

-• In response to the energy crisis, City reduces Mt.
+• In response to the Arab Oil Embargo caused energy crisis, City reduces Mt.
 Davidson cross lighting to week before Easter and Christmas.
-Dorothy Erskine Park established for the founder of the Greenbelt Alliance by the Sunnyside Neighborhood Association.

 1977